jkomoros/boardgame/README.md

 In a number of cases (including your GameState and PlayerState), your specific game package provides the structs to operate on.
 The core engine doesn't know their shape.
 In a number of cases, however, it is necessary to interact with specific fields of that struct, or enumerate how many of a certain type of property there are.
 It's possible to do that via reflection, but that would be slow.
 In addition, the engine requires that your structs be simple and only have known types of properties, but if general reflection were used it would be harder to detect that.

-The core package has a notion of a `PropertyReader`, which makes it possible to enumerate, read, and set properties on these types of objects.
+The core package has a notion of a `PropertyReader` (as well as `PropertyReadSetter` and `PropertyReadSetConfigurer`), which makes it possible to enumerate, read, and set properties on these types of objects.
 The signature looks something like this:

 ```
 type PropertyReader interface {